splunk/observability-workshop/content/en/s4r/3-initial-tour/1-homepage/1-sign-in.md

 You should have received an e-mail from Splunk inviting you to the Workshop Org.
 This e-mail will look like the screenshot below, if you cannot find it please check your Spam/Junk folders or inform your Instructor.
 To proceed click the **Join Now** button or click on the link provided in the e-mail.

-If you have already completed the registration process you can skip the rest and proceed directly to Splunk Observability Cloud:
+If you have already completed the registration process you can skip the rest and proceed directly to Splunk Observability Cloud and login:

 * [https://app.eu0.signalfx.com **(EMEA)**](https://app.eu0.signalfx.com)
 * [https://app.us1.signalfx.com **(APAC/AMER)**](https://app.us1.signalfx.com)